 Why should the developed world care?
 Because these tragedies hurt all of us.
-Good health, education, and agriculture have been described as the building blocks of society.
-By impairing one, two, or all three of these building blocks, diseases become serious impediments to development, just as lack of education and poor agricultural techniques are barriers to better health.
-Better health would help advance many countries toward self-sustaining development and economic well being, thus making them more self-reliant and stronger partners in the global economy.
+Good health, education, and agriculture have been described as the building blocks, diseases become serious impediments to development, just as lack of education and poor agricultural techniques are barrier to better health.
+Better health would help advance many countries toward self-sustaining development and economic well-being, thus making them more self-reliant and stronger partners in the global economy.
 The recent examples of acquired immunodeficiency syndrome (AIDS), severe acute respiratory syndromes (SARS), and before them smallpox, are powerful proof that the personal health-and with it, the economic health-of everyone on Earth is inextricably intertwined and cannot be untangled.